tjingsheng/tp/docs/UserGuide.md

 **Example:** `partnercourse delete [University of Toronto] [ROB311]`

-**Expected Outcome:** SEPlendid's GUI will show the deleted partnercourse.
+**Expected Outcome:** SEPlendid's GUI will show the deleted partner course.

 <br />
 <br />

 #### 5.2.4 Update a partner course: `partnercourse update`

-Updates specified attributes of a partner course, with the partner course identified by `universityname`.
+Updates specified attributes of a partner course, with the partner course identified by `universityname` and `partnercode`.
 These partner course attributes include partnercode, partnername, unit and description.
 This is useful when:
-- you wish to update a partnercourse if there are changes made by the partner university.
+- you wish to update a partner course if there are changes made by the partner university.

 **Format**: `partnercourse update [universityname] [partnercode] [partnercourseattribute] [updatedValue]`

 **Example:** `partnercourse update [University of Toronto] [ROB311] [unit] [10.0]`

-**Expected Outcome:** SEPlendid's GUI will show the updated partnercourse.
+**Expected Outcome:** SEPlendid's GUI will show the updated partner course.

 <br />
 <br />

 #### 5.2.5 Search a partner course by attributes: `partnercourse search`

-Searches partnercourse using specified attributes such as partnercode, partnername, partnerunit, and partnerdescription.
+Searches partner course using specified attributes such as partnercode, partnername, unit, and description.
 This is useful when:
 - you wish to find a specific partner course you are interested in.
 - you wish to find partner courses that matches with your credits required.
 - you wish to find partner courses that matches with the course description you are interested in.

-**Format:** `partnercourse search [partnercode]` \
+**Format:** `partnercourse search [partnercode] [keyword]` \
-`partnercourse search [partnername]`
+`partnercourse search [partnername] [keyword]`

 **Example:** `partnercourse search [partnercode] [CSE469]`

-**Expected Outcome:** SEPlendid's GUI will show you the searched partnercourse, CSE469.
+**Expected Outcome:** SEPlendid's GUI will show you the searched partner course, CSE469.

 <br />
 <br />

 #### 5.2.6 Sort partner courses by attributes: `partnercourse sort`
-Sorts local courses according to attributes such as partnername and partnercode.
+Sorts partner courses according to attributes such as partnername, partnercode and university.
 This is useful when:
-- you wish to find partner courses with specific attributes.
+- you wish to view partner courses sorted by specific attributes.

 **Format:** `partnercourse sort [partnercourseattribute]`

 **Example:** `partnercourse sort [partnercode]`

-**Expected Outcome:** SEPlendid's GUI will show you the sorted partnercourses according to partnercode.
+**Expected Outcome:** SEPlendid's GUI will show you the sorted partner courses according to partnercode.

 <br />
 <br />